 That is not what I was informed of.
 From my point of view, issues like the Rebuilding Ireland home loan are separate from the serviced sites fund.
 It is in my interest to be able to speak to those issues separately because of the amount of information we have in this area.
 The questions have been grouped today, but it is something we could look at before we take questions in the future.

 I can see there are concerns.
-As I said, I will raise this matter to the Ceann Comhairle.
-Deputy O'Brien has written to his office.
+As I said, I will raise this matter with the Ceann Comhairle.
+Deputy Darragh O'Brien has written to his office.

 Yes, and I have not received a response.